This post may contain affiliate links. They don’t cost you anything, but earn me a small commission. Thank you for supporting Becoming Bailey!

 Bedding: “Merritt” 9 piece reversible full-sized comforter in grey by Madison Park

 Sheets: Wamsutta 620 Egyptian Cotton Deep Pocket Full Sheet Set in White (perfect for our deep mattress!)

 Photo of Andy and me on the beach: from our Jamaican honeymoon.
-Frame from Amazon.
+Frame by Craig Frames.

 Black & white photo of Andy and me (with my wind-tossed hair): from our engagement photos by MD Photography.
-Frame from Amazon.
+Frame by Craig Frames.

 Painting of the Jamaican beach: by a Jamaican street artist.
 Framed by Michael’s.

 “Happily Ever After” photo frame: photo from our engagement photos by MD Photography.
-Frame from Walmart.
+Frame by Better Homes and Gardens.

 “Love, Hugs, Kisses, Joy” photo: Photo from our engagement photos by MD Photography.
 Frame was a gift from Jen.